martinandersson/dev-mini/README.md

 Batteries included:

-- Latest Ubuntu (`17.10`) with a desktop and headless CentOS (`7.4.1708`)
+- `Ubuntu Budgie 17.10 x64` as primary OS and headless `CentOS 7` as secondary
-- Admin user/password: vagrant/vagrant
+- Username and password: `vagrant`
 - Static IPs on a private network: `192.168.60.10` .. `.11` ..
 - Ansible plumbing to facilitate machine provisioning
 - **That's it!**

-Used as a template by a Windows-addicted developer as a quick way to bring about new development environments whether they be single- or multi-machine.
+This project is used as a template by a Windows-addicted developer as a quick way to bring about new development environments whether they be single- or multi-machine setups.

 [0]: #dependencies
 [1]: #machine_names